alexhuang1117/Data-Science-Portfolio/Bitcoin_Analysis/Bitcoin_Analysis.md

 Introduction
 ------------

 This project contains two parts; the fist part investigate the correlation between Bitcoin price and S&P500; the second part fits an ARIMA model to Bitcoin price and find the bounds of the Bitcoin price for the next six months.
 In the first part, a cross correlation of the Bitcoin price and S&P500 is computed up to 20 lags; and a Granger causality test is performed on the two sets of data to investigate the causality relationship.
-In the second part, the autocorrelation coefficients and partial autocorrelation coefficients are calculated and an ARIMA model based on these coefficients is fitted to the Bitcoin price and a prediction is made for the next six months.
+In the second part, the auto correlation coefficients and partial auto correlation coefficients are calculated and an ARIMA model based on these coefficients is fitted to the Bitcoin price and a prediction is made for the next six months.
 This project is made in R and this document is made in R markdown.

 ------------------------------------------------------------------------